Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Introduction

-Despite growing interest in the role of eccentric MT in both analytical \citep{hamers2019analytic} and numerical studies \citep[][]{2025ApJ...983...39R}, large-scale population studies still face major challenges.
-Existing analytical prescriptions for the secular evolution of mass-transferring systems are either restricted to extremely high eccentricities \citep[][hereafter referred to as the `$\delta$-function' model]{2007ApJ...667.1170S,2009ApJ...702.1387S} or limited to conservative MT \citep[][hereafter referred to as the `emt' model]{hamers2019analytic}.
+Despite growing interest in the role of eccentric mass transfer (MT) in both analytical \citep{2019ApJ...872..119H} and numerical studies \citep[][]{2025ApJ...983...39R}, large-scale population studies still face major challenges.
+Existing analytical prescriptions for the secular evolution of mass-transferring systems are either restricted to extremely high eccentricities \citep[][$\delta$-function model]{2007ApJ...667.1170S,2009ApJ...702.1387S} or limited to conservative MT \citep[][emt model]{2019ApJ...872..119H}.
 It is not trivial to overcome these limitations when performing binary evolution simulations for many stars.
-For instance, \cite{2025ApJ...983...39R} switch from the $\delta$-function to the classical RLOF model when the eccentricity $e \leq 0.05$, while \cite{hamers2021multiple} presents an ad hoc extension of the emt model to the non-conservative regime\footnote{The model accounts for mass loss, but not for angular momentum loss.}.
-These inconsistencies highlight the need for a unified framework that can treat both conservative and non-conservative MT across arbitrary eccentricities; an essential requirement for realistic large-scale binary evolution simulations.
+For instance, \cite{2025ApJ...983...39R} switch from the $\delta$-function to the classical RLOF model when the eccentricity is $e \leq 0.05$, while \cite{2021MNRAS.502.4479H} present an ad hoc extension of the emt model to the nonconservative regime.
+These inconsistencies highlight the need for a unified framework that can treat both conservative and nonconservative MT across arbitrary eccentricities, an essential requirement for realistic large-scale binary evolution simulations.